Company Seven

 Each side of general purpose 7x 50 models incorporate two prisms attached to a supporting Prism Plate (termed Cluster), these are bolted to the body casting.
 The prisms supports of the Mark 45 (and of the Bausch & Lomb Mark 41, and SARD Mark 43 too) differ from other U.S. military binoculars of this era in that they are affixed to a Prism Plate, that Cluster is affixed by three Prism Posts to a support plate and that assembly is attached to the rubber gasketed eyepiece and prism cover assembly.
 This arrangement increases resistance of the prisms to fracturing, or the shifting of their alignment (collimation) from an impact or shock.
 The Mark 45 hinge axle is a ratchet type for adjustment of tension that differs from conventional models in the way in which tension is exerted, while the forward end of the hinge differs from other 7x 50 models in that it incorporates a Zerk grease fitting.
 The Mark 45 weighs 2.89 lbs., while the SARD Mark XLIV weighs 2.92 lbs., and the B&L Mark 28 weighs 2.98 lbs. so these are all similar in that aspect.

 There are some mentions that the Mark 45 may withstand greater water pressures or stress than most 7x 50 models, a U.S. Navy Manual from 1951 mentions this “is the most waterproof of all the binoculars.
 Designed for underwater service to withstand water pressure where the other binoculars will not, it is used on board submarines and by demolition teams”; to Company Seven eye’s this may have resulted from misinterpretations and some myths about the Mark 45.
 Interestingly enough, the Navy BUSHIPS (later NAVSHIPS) technical maintenance and repair manuals in our archives refer to the Mark 45 model as having to pass only the same waterproofness testing as that of other U.S. Navy 7x 50 binoculars.
 Since all general purpose Navy 7x 50's met the same water proofness testing standard, and as lookouts of many vessels were subjected to sea spray and waves, we at Company Seven suspect the association with submarines may have had more to do with the Mark 45’s superior resistance to failing from impact owing to it’s prisms housings mechanical arrangement.
 Submariners moved quickly when the General Quarters or dive alarms sounded, and in their haste to clear hatches (going below) a dangling binocular would be at risk to strike metal.
 Superior resistance to damage from impact could have made the Mark 45 better suited than most other 7x 50 binoculars for use by submarine crews.
-Of course seven decades later, we have not met anyone who was there who can confirm any of this.
+Of course eight decades later, we have not met anyone who was there who can confirm any of this, nor have we observed any evidence the Mark 45 were in fact ever issued to submarine or UDT service.

 U.S. Navy Mark 45 binocular was also issued to allied forces, and some of these would be modified to better suit their missions.
 The Royal Australian Navy for example modified Mark 45’s by installing a desiccant chamber onto each prism housing, this to better deal with high humidity in their equatorial conditions.